Behavioral Sciences Definitions

 - In a city near the railway station, a shopping complex

-- Close to government commercial offices, corporate & business houses
+- Close to government commercial offices, corporate and business houses

 - Located in a place from where ladies can commute easily without fear